 Many patients don’t develop multiple myeloma symptoms until more advanced stages of their condition.
 There are, however, several tests that may be used to diagnose the condition as early as possible, including:

 - Lab tests on the blood or urine to test for abnormal levels of different cells, proteins, chemicals, electrolytes, etc.

 - Biopsy tests, particularly on the bone marrow, to test for cancerous cells or an excess of plasma cells

 - Imaging tests, including bone x-rays, CT (CAT) scans, MRI scans, and PET scans, to search for visible signs of plasmacytomas or the damage they can cause

-Tampa General Hospital is a multidisciplinary cancer center, meaning our surgeons, oncologists, and other medical professionals collaborate to provide comprehensive, compassionate, patient-focused treatment at our hematology/oncology clinic.
+Tampa General Hospital is a multidisciplinary cancer center, meaning our surgeons, oncologists, and other medical professionals collaborate to address blood cancer symptoms and provide comprehensive, compassionate, patient-focused treatment at our hematology/oncology clinic.
 For a physician referral, please call (813) 844-2200 or use our PhysicianFinder tool.